-In our discussions with many OKR enthusiasts and prospects, this is one of the most frequently asked questions.
-Typical follow up questions are:
+In our discussions with many OKR enthusiasts and prospects, one of the most frequently asked questions is regarding the use of OKRs vs KPIs.

 - How are OKR and KPIs different?

-- Do we need OKRs if we have KPIs?
+- Do we need OKRs if we already have KPIs?

 KPI.org defines KPIs as follows — “Key Performance Indicators (KPIs) are the critical (key) indicators of progress toward an intended result.”
 This is one term that has been wildly popular in the last 2-3 decades.